Bill Stein

-William Allen Stein (born January 21, 1947) is an American retired professional baseball player and manager.
+William Allen Stein (born January 21, 1947) is an American former professional baseball player and manager.
 His playing career spanned 17 seasons, 14 of which were spent in Major League Baseball (MLB) with the St. Louis Cardinals (1972–1973), the Chicago White Sox (1974–1976), the Seattle Mariners (1977–1980), and the Texas Rangers (1981–1985).
 Over his career in the majors Stein batted .267 with 122 doubles, 18 triples, 44 home runs, and 311 runs batted in (RBIs) in 959 games played.
 Stein played numerous fielding positions over his major league career, including third base, second base, first base, left field, right field, and shortstop.
 He also spent significant time as a pinch hitter.

 Early life

 Stein was born on January 21, 1947, in Battle Creek, Michigan.
-Stein attended Brevard Community College when he was drafted by the Baltimore Orioles during the 33^{rd} round of the 1968 Major League Baseball draft.
+Stein attended Cocoa High School in Cocoa, Florida and Brevard Community College, from where he was drafted by the Baltimore Orioles during the 33^{rd} round of the 1968 Major League Baseball draft.
 Stein did not sign with the Orioles.
 He began attending Southern Illinois University in 1969.
 As a member of the school's baseball team, he batted .396 and was named an All-American by the American Baseball Coaches Association.
 Stein was drafted by the St. Louis Cardinals during the fourth round of the 1969 Major League Baseball draft.